Skip to main content

 CenturyLink's service footprint in Wisconsin spans 60% of addresses with at least DSL availability and 16% with Quantum Fiber.
 Coverage is concentrated in the state's population centers, with more limited availability in rural areas.
 The following Wisconsin cities have confirmed CenturyLink availability:

 Wisconsin is a moderate-sized CenturyLink market with presence in Milwaukee, Madison, and several mid-size cities.
 AT&T, Spectrum, and TDS Telecom are other major providers.
-Madison's position as both the state capital and a major university town drives strong broadband demand, particularly from the tech startup ecosystem that has grown around the University of Wisconsin.
+Madison's position as both the state capital.
+A major university town drives strong broadband demand, particularly from the tech startup ecosystem that has grown around the University of Wisconsin.
 Milwaukee's manufacturing sector is increasingly adopting smart factory technologies requiring robust connectivity.

-Wisconsin's dairy and agricultural sector is at the forefront of precision farming adoption, with GPS-guided equipment and IoT sensors creating rural broadband demand that extends CenturyLink's relevance beyond urban and suburban service areas.
+Wisconsin's dairy and agricultural sector is at the forefront of precision farming adoption, with GPS-guided equipment.
+IoT sensors creating rural broadband demand that extends CenturyLink's relevance beyond urban and suburban service areas.

 Speed Analysis: CenturyLink Performance in Wisconsin